AlphaByte-RedTeam/instapyuploadvideo/README.md

 1. Clone the repo by running `git clone https://github.com/instapyuploadvideo/`
 2. Install the dependencies by running `pip install -r requirements.txt`
 3. Open `main.ipynb` in Jupyter Notebook or your favorite notebook
+4. Create a folder name `videos` in the root directory
+5. Place all the videos inside the folder
-4. Run all the scripts
+6. Run all the scripts
-5. Wait until all the progress are completed
+7. Wait until all the progress are completed